enocol/BookHive/README.md

 - Navigate a clean, consistent, and responsive interface with intuitive menus and clear categories.

 - Browse books by genre, title, or author with easy filtering and search functionality.
-- View detailed information about each book, including title, author, cover image, description, and category.
+- View detailed information about each book, including title, author, cover image, and description

-- Register or log in quickly using an email address or a connected social media account (e.g., Google).
+- Register or log in quickly using a username
 - Leave reviews for books and read others’ feedback to help with selection.
 - Borrow books with clear instructions and receive confirmation or error messages as needed.
 - Return to the homepage or previous browsing state without getting lost.